 Select Wines

 The 2012 Chimney Rock Stags Leap District Estate Cabernet Sauvignon shows aromas of ripe blackberry, dust nuances and a kiss of mocha.
-Good acidity, somewhat juicy on the palate – blackberry and black currant.
-Broad shouldered fairly robust tannins.
+This bottling features bright acidity and shows somewhat juicy on the palate with flavors of blackberry and black currant.
+The tannins are broad shouldered and fairly robust.
 This is an ideal steak wine.
-Perhaps not as much age ahead of it as the powerful 2013 vintage but still has a long way to go (we tasted this wine 5 years past the vintage date).
+Perhaps it won’t have as much age ahead of it as the powerful 2013 vintage but it still has a long way to go (we tasted this wine 5 years past the vintage date).

-The 2013 Chimney Rock Ganymede Vineyard Cabernet Sauvignon (100% varietal) is very dark in the glass – showing dark and seductive aromas with notes of toasted cedar with notes of caramel – but mostly the bouquet is a showcase of the powerful fruit perhaps accentuated by what is generally accepted as a big vintage in the Napa Valley.
+The 2013 Chimney Rock Ganymede Vineyard Cabernet Sauvignon (100% varietal) is very dark in the glass; the bouquet shows dark and seductive aromas with notes of toasted cedar with notes of caramel – but mostly is a showcase of the powerful fruit perhaps accentuated by what is generally accepted as a robust vintage in Napa Valley.
 The wine is full bodied on the palate with darker fruit flavors including blackberry and black cherry.
 This wine is very youthful and will benefit from some age.
 Powerful tannins anchor a very long finish.

-The 2013 Chimney Rock Tomahawk Vineyard Cabernet Sauvignon (named as an homage to the native Wappo Indians who would hunt on the hillsides of the Palisades – despite never using Tomahawks).
+The 2013 Chimney Rock Tomahawk Vineyard Cabernet Sauvignon is named as an homage to the native Wappo Indians who would hunt on the hillsides of the Palisades – despite never using Tomahawks.
 This wine is 100% varietal and comes from the southern part of their property.
 Shows darker notes on the bouquet including hints of tobacco and as the wine breathes, dessert spices.
-Big, lush with powerful chewy tannins that linger for quite some time.
+It is big and plush with powerful chewy tannins that linger for quite some time.
 But there is a noticeable mouthwatering acidity.
 Age worthy for sure.

 Chimney Rock’s wines are built to age, Elizabeth enjoys drinking some of their Cabernet Sauvignons between what she calls the sweet spot of 10 to 12 years.
 These are generally big wines out of the gate and over time (based on the older vintages we tried) all the components become more harmonious.
 Chimney Rock’s older vintages show off very nicely including the 2006 Stags Leap District Cabernet Sauvignon and the 2007 Tomahawk Cabernet Sauvignon – both of which perhaps still tasted a bit more youthful than their age would imply.